Twf Blog

 Pepsi itself is estimated to be worth over $11 billion.
 The immensely diversified range of food and beverage brands brought about a net revenue of over $70 billion in 2020.

-The brand’s current product collection has over 23 brands which generate more than $1 billion in annual sales.
+The brand’s current product collection has over 23 brands, generating more than $1 billion in annual sales.
 The popular brand’s snacks, beverages, and other products are sold in over 200 countries as fast-moving consumer goods.

 The Evolution of the Pepsi Logo Design: The Timeline